nathanmentley/attollo/readme.md

 Requires Python and Docker to run.

 ## Building / Running
-1. cd into /scripts directory at the root of the repo.
+1. cd into root of repo
-2. run: python start.py start
+2. run: python devops start